If you want to increase time on page and reduce bounce rate, you’re in the right place!

 If you don’t want to build something, you could also consider adding video instead.
 If you have an instructional article that explains how to do something, for example, you could embed a relevant YouTube video on the page.

-There are an endless number of ways to enhance your existing content with interactive media that will increase the time users spend on that page.
+There is an endless number of ways to enhance your existing content with interactive media that will increase the time users spend on that page.

 A “true” bounce happens when a user navigates to your page but exits your site within a short period of time (usually back to the SERPs) instead of visiting another one of your pages.